ffhammer/sam/README.md

 Scientific Director: Prof. Dr. Georg Teutsch
 Administrative Director: Dr. Sabine König

-stressaddition is free software: you can redistribute it and/or modify
+SAM (Stress Addition Model) is free software: you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by
 the Free Software Foundation, either version 3 of the License, or
 (at your option) any later version.